MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/enhanced-email-attachment-control.md

 - Select the file to launch the preview.
 Preview is available only for image and pdf attachments.
 - Switch between the grid and list views.
 - Select all the attachments.
 - Copy multiple attachments from various emails and paste them into a single email.
-The application displays a notification with the following when you copy multiple attachments:
+When you copy multiple attachments, the application displays a notification with the following:
    - The total number of attachments that you copied across multiple emails and pasted to the target email.
    - **Clear All** to remove all of the copied attachments.
    - **Undo** to remove the most recently copied attachment.